Ada-Developers-Academy/core-unit-2/api-10-many-to-many/join-table-many-to-many.md

 ### !end-callout

-In order to easily see the `genres` associate with a particular book, or the `books` associated with a specific genre, we can add a relationship attribute to the `Book` and `Genre` models:
+In order to easily see the `genres` associated with a particular book, or the `books` associated with a specific genre, we can add a relationship attribute to the `Book` and `Genre` models:
 ```py
 # app/models/book.py
 genres: Mapped[list["Genre"]] = relationship(secondary="book_genre", back_populates="books")